 Accounting of wrong expenses and skimming of profits:

 Dainik Bhaskar Group used such companies for distinct purposes.
 This includes accounting for false expenses, skimming the profits of publicly traded companies, diverting funds from investments in private companies, and conducting circular transactions.

 The nature of such bogus expenditures includes the provision of labor, transportation, logistics, construction work, and supposed accounts payable, resulting in widespread tax evasion of Rs 700 crores over 6 years.
 The IT Department suspects that the group’s use of multiple shifts may have resulted in high levels of tax evasion.

 The Group’s real estate entity, which operates as a shopping mall, was given approval for a term loan of Rs 597 crore by the State Bank.
-Of this, Rs 408 crore was divertible to a sister company at a low interest rate of 1%.
+A total of Rs 408 crore was divertible to a sister company at a 1% interest rate.
 Real estate companies charge interest payments on taxable profits, which are divertible to the holding company’s personal investments.

 Dainik Bhaskar Group, which operates more than 100 companies, entered into advertising revenue swaps through media channels that received property in lieu of actual payments.
 The IT department also discovered 26 operational lockers at the residences of the group’s promoters and key employees.

 What Is Dainik Bhaskar’s Net Worth in Rupees?